 You've now adjusted the right ascension axis.
-That means that this axis will now always be level, independent from the position the telescope is in.
+That means that this axis will now always be level,

 Now we just have to balance the second axis.
 This affects the tube.
 We need the declination clamp to do this.
 It ensures that the tube won't move and is locked or in other words, that the tube can be moved if it's open.